ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

           # Also note the use of the display object to print to screen.
 This is available to all callbacks, and you should use this over printing yourself
           self._display.display(self._plugin_options['format_string'] % (self._days_hours_minutes_seconds(runtime)))

-Note that the CALLBACK_VERSION and CALLBACK_NAME definitions are required for properly functioning plugins for Ansible version 2.0 and later.
-CALLBACK_TYPE is mostly needed to distinguish 'stdout' plugins from the rest, since you can only load one plugin that writes to stdout.
+Note that the ``CALLBACK_VERSION`` and ``CALLBACK_NAME`` definitions are required for properly functioning plugins for Ansible version 2.0 and later. ``CALLBACK_TYPE`` is mostly needed to distinguish 'stdout' plugins from the rest, since you can only load one plugin that writes to stdout.

+For example callback plugins, see the source code for the `callback plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/callback>`_

 .. _developing_connection_plugins:

 Connection Plugins
 ------------------

 Connection plugins allow Ansible to connect to the target hosts so it can execute tasks on them.
 Ansible ships with many connection plugins, but only one can be used per host at a time.
-The most commonly used connection plugins are the 'paramiko' SSH, native ssh (just called 'ssh'), and 'local' connection types.
-All of these can be used in playbooks and with /usr/bin/ansible to decide how you want to talk to remote machines.
+The most commonly used connection plugins are the ``paramiko`` SSH, native ssh (just called ``ssh``), and ``local`` connection types.
+All of these can be used in playbooks and with ``/usr/bin/ansible`` to connect to remote machines.

-Ansible version 2.1 introduced the 'smart' connection plugin.
-The 'smart' connection type allows Ansible to automatically select either the 'paramiko' or 'openssh' connection plugin based on system capabilities, or the 'ssh' connection plugin if OpenSSH supports ControlPersist.
+Ansible version 2.1 introduced the ``smart`` connection plugin.
+The ``smart`` connection type allows Ansible to automatically select either the ``paramiko`` or ``openssh`` connection plugin based on system capabilities, or the ``ssh`` connection plugin if OpenSSH supports ControlPersist.

-To create a new connection plugin (for example, to support SNMP, Message bus, or other transports), copy the format of one of the existing connection plugins and drop it into the connection plugins directory.
+To create a new connection plugin (for example, to support SNMP, Message bus, or other transports), copy the format of one of the existing connection plugins and drop it into the ``connection_plugins`` directory.

-For examples on how to implement a connection plug in, see the source code here:
+For example connection plugins, see the source code for the `connection plugins included with Ansible Core <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/connection>`_.
-`lib/ansible/plugins/connection <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/connection>`_.

 .. _developing_filter_plugins: